 Great perks--snacks, drinks, onsite yoga (in the onsite gym), bring your dog to work Fridays, and various events like self defense classes, woodworking shop classes, etc.

 You can tell the company still has some ripple effects from the changes last year.
 Admittedly, I joined after the big changes took place, but I can see how it has a lasting effect.
 I would say this is common with any company that goes through a big change, and the main thing is how the company chooses to address it.

 Advice to Management

 I applied online.
 The process took a week.
-I interviewed at Volusion (Austin, TX) in February 2015.
+I interviewed at Volusion (Austin, TX) in August 2016.

 I got a reply of interest from a recruiter who asked for a 30 minute phone call.
 After speaking on the phone, I was asked to redesign one of four (major) pages of the Volusion website.
 I was given a 5 business day time span to do this in.
 After submitting my redesign, I had the recruiter leave me a message saying that they would be moving forward with other candidates.
 I never even spoke with an art or creative director, or anyone from the creative department for that matter, while wasting upwards of 30-40 hours of my time.
 I noticed recently that this listing is back on indeed only months later (lol), so I wanted to share my story.
 It makes me curious how often they ask people redesign their pages while telling them it's an interview.

 Read all about our rebrand and platform changes in this blog post by CEO, Kevin Sproles!